 The dry wit in the Major’s perceptive and at times cutting observations are a real treat.

 “Look, I think the bar is just beyond that palm tree”.
 There was almost a small opening in the crowd at the bar, but the space between the Major and a welcome gin and tonic was occupied by a rather unhappy looking Sadie Khan and her husband, the doctor.
 The doctor looked stiff to the point of rigormortise, thought the Major.
 He was a handsome main with thick short hair and large brown eyes, but his head was slightly small and was stuck well into the air as if the man were afraid of his own shirt collar.
 He wore a white military uniform with a short scarlet cloak and a close fitted hat adorned with medals.
 The Major could immediately see him as a photo in the newspaper as some minor royalty recently executed during a coup.

-Audiobook narrator Bill Wallis‘ calming and measured delivery is a pleasure to listen to, seamlessly shifting between the gravelly voice of Pettigrew, the sotto voce of Mrs Ali and the easily distinguishable ensemble cast of family and villagers (listen to an audio sample).
+Audiobook narrator Bill Wallis‘ calming and measured delivery of Major Pettigrew’s Last Stand is a pleasure to listen to.
+He shifts seamlessly between the gravelly voice of Pettigrew, the sotto voce of Mrs Ali and the easily distinguishable ensemble cast of family and villagers (listen to an audio sample).

 I also think the cover art on the original publication, clothing placed on a hat/coat stand in such a way as to appear as two people embracing, is so very clever.

 Every word of praise Helen Simonson has received for Major Pettigrew’s Last Stand is warranted.
 The Times summed it up perfectly, ‘Words cannot convey the slow-burning pleasure of this novel’.
 There is something enduring and truly hopeful about people finding love in their later years and fighting for what is ‘right and honourable’.